This article was originally published on December 24, 2020. It was updated on April 7, 2021, to reflect new information about this evolving situation.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A: While that previously mentioned, not-yet-published study found that the virus can live for up to 24 hours on cardboard, the CDC asserts that chances are low that the virus spreads from packaging that’s shipped over a period of days at ambient temperatures.
+While the previously mentioned study found that the coronavirus can live for up to 24 hours on cardboard boxes, the CDC asserts that it’s pretty unlikely that the virus spreads from packaging that’s shipped over a period of days in the mail.

 Dr. Englund agrees.
 “I think we can all feel safe about touching packages that are coming in through the mail,” she says.
 “But, if you’re concerned, the easiest thing to do is open up the cardboard box, wash your hands, take out the contents, dispose of the box and wash your hands again.”

 Yes.
 In fact, experts say that person-to-person transmission is the main way the virus spreads.
 “Anytime someone comes into your home, there’s a risk that they could be bringing the virus – without meaning to – with them,” Dr. Englund explains.

 If someone gets infected with the virus, it can take several days for them to feel sick and realize they’re infected – or they might never even feel sick at all.
 Yet they could still be contagious for a period of time and unknowingly spread the virus to others they come in close contact with.

 This is why it’s so important to limit in-person gatherings with people outside of your household, or, if you do choose to have a few people over or go to someone else’s house, to follow guidelines for doing it safely.

 Dr. Englund recommends setting rules and expectations ahead of time.
 Decide how many people will be at the gathering (no last-minute plus-ones) and make sure everyone agrees to wear a mask.
 Set up the space so that people keep a safe physical distance from others and aren’t congregating around a food table or sharing utensils.